 - Online review:

 The music in On the Eve is the heart and soul of the show’s appeal.
-It’s by the Dallas band Home by Hovercraft, and their indie pop tunes are smart, infectious foot-stompers.
+It’s by the Dallas band Home by Hovercraft, and their indie pop tunes are smart, catchy foot-stompers.
 Seth and Shawn Magill, the husband-and-wife team behind Home by Hovercraft, throw in waltz rhythms, cellos, tuba and Irish step dancers.
 The entire musical has much the same feel – it’s full of youthful passion and a quirky resourcefulness.
 Even the storyline has a throw-in-the-kitchen-sink approach.

 Homegrown Dallas musicals have rarely been this lively — but they’ve been rare, period.
 So I’m sorry I have to disagree with the adoration that’s greeted On the Eve.
 What, for instance, is this show actually saying?
-Written by Michael Federico, On the Eve follows an acting troupe in the future re-telling the story of Joseph-Michel Montgolfier, who invented the hot-air balloon in 1783 with his brother Jacques-Etienne.
+Written by Michael Federico, On the Eve follows an acting troupe in the future re-telling the story of Joseph-Michel Montgolfier, the Frenchie who invented the hot-air balloon in 1783 with his brother Jacques-Etienne.
 Here, Montgolfier invents a time machine as well, and just as the French Revolution erupts, he takes off, along with a swashbuckling space hero (Seth Magill) and a talking statue (Maryam Baig).

 The relationships we’ve seen so far – Montgolfier and his long-suffering wife (Jenny Ledell), the space hero and Marie Antoinette, a repressive regime and its guillotine – they now repeat in different times.
 So On the Eve says the same thing in half-a-dozen ways.
 And what it says is: Conformity and oppression are bad.
 True love and freedom are good.
 And anyone can be a hero.
 This is the chorus from the song, ‘In Hand’: “I hear the machines, here’s what they say, Conform, conform, obey, obey.
 I hear the machines, here’s what they say, conform, conform, obey, obey.”

 These weaknesses were in the original production.
 I’d hoped the new staging would clarify or tighten things.
 But with all its time-traveling whimsy and its length of two hours and forty minutes, On the Eve can feel like a low-rent Doctor Who episode that’s dragged on too long.
-When an actor introduces yet another story — a fairy tale about four witches and a king — and this is when we’ve reached two hours and thirty minutes no less, audience members might be forgiven for feeling a little rebellious themselves.
+When an actor introduces yet another story, a fairy tale about four witches and a king — and this is when we’ve reached two hours and thirty minutes no less — audience members might be forgiven for feeling a little rebellious themselves.

-Which is not to say On the Eve isn’t tremendous fun at times.
-Gregory Lush plays the manager with vivid, snarling energy, and along with his earlier performance as John Wilkes Booth in Theatre Three’s Assassins, he’s come into his own with such commanding, self-consciously theatrical roles.
+Which is not to say On the Eve isn’t fun at times.
+Gregory Lush plays the manager with vivid, snarling energy.
+Along with his earlier performance as John Wilkes Booth in Theatre Three’s Assassins, he’s come into his own with such commanding, self-consciously theatrical roles.
 Both Martha Harms as Marie Antoinette and Maryam Baig as the talking statue also feel fresh and alive.
 And just as Federico’s story re-cycles historical figures and pop culture genres, director-designer Jeffrey Schmidt goes big for that ‘60s aesthetic of funky ingenuity, pulling out do-it-yourself effects that lend the show its air of childlike magic: A little rope, a shopping cart, a lot of silky fabric, you’ve got yourself a time-traveling balloon.

-But let’s face it.
+Too bad the balloon never really lifts the rest of the show.
+Let’s face it.
 The real reason to see On the Eve is still the rousing pop music.